 There are extensive early grants, deeds, and maps, a sampling of which have been digitized and are available on DigitalLibrary.hsp.org.
 The Kirk Brown collection of early Maryland and Pennsylvania surveys and the papers of George Churchman, the Lightfoot family, Jacob and Isaac Taylor include many early Pennsylvania land surveys.
 Researchers might also be interested in exploring various early records from Chester, Lancaster, Northampton, and Northumberland counties for other early land surveys.
 The Mason-Dixon Line papers and the Chew family papers document the 18th-century project to survey the Pennsylvania-Maryland boundary.

-Notable collections documenting the creation of the American republic include the papers of Benjamin Franklin, Continental Congress President Henry Laurens, John Dickenson (Robert Restalrig Logan Papers), Charles Thomson, and George Clymer.
-The papers of Eliza Farmer, William Strahan, John Warder, and James Allen include extensive commentary on political events before, during, and after the American Revolution.
+Notable collections documenting the creation of the American republic include the papers of Benjamin Franklin, Continental Congress President Henry Laurens, John Dickenson (in the R. R. Logan collection of John Dickenson papers), Charles Thomson, and George Clymer.
+The writings of Eliza Farmer, William Strahan, John Warder, and James Allen include extensive commentary on political events before, during, and after the American Revolution.

-The Society’s holdings include the first and second drafts of the U.S. Constitution (James Wilson Papers), as well as a 1765 Non-Importation Resolution signed by Philadelphia citizens protesting British taxes and the only known original printer’s proof of the Declaration of Independence.
+The Society’s holdings include the first and second drafts of the U.S. Constitution (in the James Wilson papers), as well as a 1765 Non-Importation Resolution signed by Philadelphia citizens protesting British taxes and the only known original printer’s proof of the Declaration of Independence.